OISF/suricata/doc/userguide/configuration/exception-policies.rst

      - Not valid.*
      - Session not tracked, flow DROPPED and REJECTED.
    * - Pass-flow
-     - Track session, inspect and log app-layer traffic, no detection.
+     - Track session, parse and log app-layer traffic, no detection.
      - Session not tracked.
-No app-layer inspection or logging.
+No app-layer parsing or logging.
 No detection.
 No stream reassembly.
    * - Pass-packet
      - Not valid.*
      - Not valid.*
    * - Bypass
      - Not valid.*
      - Session not tracked.
-No app-layer inspection or logging.
+No app-layer parsing or logging.
 No detection.
 No stream reassembly.
        Packets ALLOWED.
    * - Auto
      - Midstream policy applied: "ignore".
 Same behavior.